-The library's print, audiovisual and digital collections are selected to support the college curricula and to provide materials for leisure reading and viewing.
-Collectively, these include 30 databases containing thousands of digital journal articles and eBooks, over 25,000 print books, a growing collection of graphic novels, many instructional DVDs, and over 3,000 DVDs in our Movie Collection.
-A qualified professional staff is available during library hours to assist students in the use of library materials.
+The Library's print, audiovisual and digital collections are selected to support the college curricula and to provide materials for leisure reading and viewing.
+Collectively, these include 30 databases containing thousands of digital journal articles and eBooks, over 25,000 print books, a growing collection of graphic novels, and many instructional and entertaining DVDs.
+A qualified professional staff is available during Library hours to assist students in the use of library materials.
 Students may also email library@westmoreland.edu for further assistance.
 Student must present a current student ID card to borrow materials.